 We weren’t sure what to expect of a city in South Dakota that’s near Sturgis and Deadwood, but we were pleasantly surprised by how cool the downtown area was!
-If Rapid City isn’t on your list of places to visit, it should be.
+If Rapid City isn’t on your list of places to visit on your South Dakota road trip, it should be.

 They have an awesome square in the city that has a stage for music, a large open grassy area, and a splash pad for kids.
 The square is also surrounded with restaurants and shops.
 We ate down the street at the Firehouse Brewing Company.
 It was a great family friendly restaurant with a nice outdoor eating area and the kids all left with fireman hats.
 Score!

 After dinner we walked down the street and hung out in the square, played tag on the grass, danced on the stage, and of course got soaked in the splash pad.
 When it gets dark you can keep playing in the colorful lights that go on display making it look like the water is changing colors.

 They also have amazing murals on the outside walls of the buildings and statues on the street corners throughout the downtown area.
 I am sure the city has even more to offer, but our kids were happy and content in the square so we just hung out there.

 Even though it’s an hour driving west of Rapid City, Spearfish Canyon Scenic Byway is a gorgeous 20 mile drive through the Black Hills of South Dakota.
 With vertical cliffs and high walls, some of the canyons only get 1 hour of sunlight a day.
 This drive should make your list of things to do on your South Dakota road trip!

 This is a free park at the top of Rapid City where the kids can climb around on dinosaurs.
 There is also an amazing view of the city from here.

 The Dinosaur park has a gift shop/concession area.
 I think it is worth a stop if you are in the area!